Awesome

 Introduction

-The Windows Imaging Component (WIC) is a built-in codec framework of Windows that makes it possible to create independent native image codecs that can be used by a large set of applications.
+Windows Imaging Component (WIC) is a built-in codec framework of Windows that makes it possible to create independent native image codecs that can be used by a large set of applications.
 WIC is implemented using COM technology.
-Image codecs for many popular formats are already pre-installed on Windows.
+Many image codecs for popular formats are standard pre-installed on Windows.

 Applications that can use the JPEG-LS WIC codec